SEOTAEEYOUL/SpringBootMySQL/SpringbootMySQLSample.md

 ### Table 만들기
 ```
-CREATE TABLE IF NOT EXISTS TUTORIAL.BOOKS
+CREATE TABLE IF NOT EXISTS tutorial.Books
 (
   SeqNo INT NOT NULL AUTO_INCREMENT,
   Title VARCHAR(20) NOT NULL,